Configuration of your Smart Home

 Every device connected to openHAB is functionally and logically different.
 In order to represent all of these, openHAB defines the following few base components:

-- Bindings - The numerous Add-ons to communicate with your devices
+- Add-ons - The numerous Add-ons to communicate with your devices

 - Things - Your devices represented in openHAB